turboapps/docs/deploying/to_a_spoon_server/d-administration.md

 ##### Adding an External Directory Service

-Using Spoon Server you can add an external directory service, such as Active Directory.
-This enables you to manage users with the touch of a button and easily import existing users and groups into Spoon Server.
+Using Turbo Server you can add an external directory service, such as Active Directory.
+This enables you to manage users with the touch of a button and easily import existing users and groups into Turbo Server.
 Complete the following steps to add an external directory service:

-1. Open a Spoon Server administration site page in your web browser.
+1. Open a Turbo Server administration site page in your web browser.

 2. Choose the **Users** category from the top navigation bar.